#7-Unlock the Final Stages of Reading with Advanced Phonemic Awareness

 It’s really best to start gradually.
 With my children, once I saw that they had a solid understanding of the short vowels, I started to sneak in some long vowels too.
 So, for example, when we were reading through my ABC flashcards and we would say that, “a is for apple”, I would also add, “a is for apron too”.

-Teaching the remaining letter sounds can seem overwhelming, but if like the rest of my resources, you start young and do a little bit at a time, your child will master the remaining letter sounds and have a great foundation for learning how to read.
-I recommend introducing one set of flashcards at a time, but most importantly, get to know these flashcards YOURSELF so that you can point them out while reading quality literature together.
+Teaching the remaining letter sounds can seem overwhelming, but if like the rest of my resources, you start young and do a little bit over a long period of time, your child will master the remaining letter sounds and have a great foundation for learning how to read.
+I recommend introducing one set of flashcards at a time, but most importantly, get to know these flashcards YOURSELF so that you can point out the rules while reading quality literature together.

 Long vowels are tricky because in our English language there are soooooooo many ways to spell them.
 Teaching children the common ways to make these long vowels will help them immensely as they start to read.
 When you start using these flashcards, focus first on the the picture and the word.
-Once your child is familiar with the picture and word, then you can start talking about the rule that makes the vowel long.
+Once your child is familiar with the picture and the word, then you can start talking about the rule that makes the vowel long.
 If your child is ready for a challenge, start talking about other words that fit that rule.
-It’s all about layers, and teaching a little bit at a time over a long period of time.
+It’s all about layers, and teaching a little bit at a time over a long period of time is what works best.

 These other vowel sounds are tricky because they don’t really fit into the short or long vowel categories.
-First, there’s the long and short oo, followed by r-controlled vowels, and finally diphthongs.
-These vowels sounds aren’t something that most adults know how to properly name, so you may be learning alongside your child, and that’s okay!
+First, there’s the long and short oo vowel digraphs, followed by r-controlled vowels, and finally diphthongs.
+These vowels sounds are something that adults may not even know how to properly name, so you may be learning alongside your child, and that’s okay!

 Digraphs are tricky because they are two letters that come together to form one single sound.
 When children don’t know about digraphs, it can make sounding out words like phone and them very difficult.
 As with the other vowels, you may not be familiar with all of the digraphs, and so once again, it’s totally fine to learn alongside your child!

-By learning about ALL of the sounds in the English language, children will have the code to unlock reading.
+By learning about ALL of the sounds in the English language, children will have the code to unlock reading hard wired into their brains.
 When children are familiar with these sounds and how they are presented in text, it is best to reinforce this understanding by pointing them out while reading quality literature.
-So make reading fun, fill your house with quality literature and easily accessible books, and read often.
+So make reading fun, fill your house with quality literature and easily accessible books, read often, and have fun!
+Happy reading!